-Singer/Songwriter Kym Gouchie is from the Lheidli T'enneh Nation in Prince George, BC.
+Singer/Songwriter Kym Gouchie is from the Lheidli T'enneh Nation also knows as Prince George, BC.
 Canada.
 A self taught guitar player and a traditional hand drummer, she utilizes her eclectic background to inspire her as she combines elements of traditional, folk and country to create a unique voice.
-Raised among musicians, it wasn’t until dealing with personal tragedy that she was able to find her voice on her own journey, which is realized with her debut album.

 One of Northern BC’s fastest growing recognizable Indigenous Artists, Kym Gouchie is fostering change through her music and art.
 Her voice can be heard around First Nations and women’s issues penning songs about Murdered & Missing Indigenous Women and Girls, Indian Residential School, domestic violence and environmental issues.
 Her music promotes reconciliation while creating awareness and community building.

 Kym Gouchie stories are woven together with threads of personal journeys which have taken her from personal tragedy to triumph and a testament to the human spirit.

 An artist with a social conscience, Kym has become a favorite among the music festival circuit with her debut album ‘Mountain of Youth’ (2014 release at Ellis Avenue Analog Studio) which is emboldened with poignant, uplifting and inspirational lyrics.
 Her resonating tones of traditional first nations, folk, and country has captured the hearts from young to old and all walks of life.

 In August 2015, her single 'Sister Rain' reached #1 on the NCIFM National Aboriginal Top 40 Music Countdown and 'For The People' was selected to be included on the Truth & Reconciliation Compilation CD which was created to educate people about the Canadian Residential School experience.